 This annual arts celebration is based on the international Nuit Blanche, or 'sleepless night', which originated in Paris in 2002 and now takes place in 30 cities worldwide.
-Each year, a leading cultural institution and a curator will present work for the festival in a different part of London, exploring the area’s cultural heritage.
-Art-scene London has rarely been so inviting, or late.

-|What||Art Night 2017|
+|What||Art Night London, 2018|

 |Where||Various Locations | MAP|

 On 07 Jul 18, 6:00 PM – 6:00 AM